 Figure 3: TOWS Matrix

 The company in this case has little development opportunities.
 It operates in a hostile environment and its potential for change is small.
 It does not have significant strengths, which could withstand threats.
 The aim of the Mini-Mini strategy is to minimize both weaknesses and threats.
-Mini-Mini strategy boils down to a pessimistic version of the liquidation of a company or in an optimistic situation – to strive for survival by merging with another organization.
+Mini-Mini strategy boils down to a pessimistic scenario such as the liquidation of a company or in an optimistic situation – to strive for survival by merging with another organization.

 In this situation the company has more vulnerabilities (weaknesses), but its environment provides plenty of opportunities to resolve that.
 The Mini-Maxi strategy attempts to minimize the weaknesses and to maximize the opportunities.
 The strategy should include the exploitation of these opportunities while reducing or correcting weaknesses within the organization.
 Outsourcing activities or acquiring another company with the right resources could be an option for example.